-The trials of psychological and social interventions to reduce parental substance dependence showed mixed results.
-Intensive case management and family-level interventions seem to offer the most promise, however more research is needed before achieving the strength of evidence required to make recommendations for practice.
 Whilst the studies typically utilised randomised trial design, and as such are often assessed as being of medium to low risk of bias, the strength of evidence is greatly reduced by the small sample sizes.
 The trials are typically pilot trials and as such are not sufficiently powered to conduct reliable statistical testing or cost effectiveness analysis.
 The results reported in the trials are therefore at risk of both type I and type II error, wherein the null hypothesis is either incorrectly rejected or retained.
 Further, the trials often compared the experimental intervention to active interventions, many of which have an evidence base within adult substance misusing populations.
 Whilst there are ethical reasons as to why a control group of 'no intervention' would not be acceptable with substance misusing parents, the use of active and on occasions, highly intensive comparison interventions is likely to reduce the ability of the trial to identify significant effects achieved by the intervention.
 Indeed, many of the trials were able to demonstrate that the intervention significantly reduced substance misuse by the parent; it was the superiority of effect that was not significant.

-4.1.5 Recommendation for further research, policy and practice
+4.1.6 Recommendation for further research, policy and practice

 In addition to the weaknesses identified, there are a number of notable gaps in the evidence.
 The literature is mostly conducted in the USA, with no trials from a UK context.
 Important cultural and healthcare differences are likely to effect the relevance of interventions to a UK population and as such, future UK-based research in needed.
-These trials should include large samples that allow for both effectiveness and cost effectiveness to be determined.
+Trials which have large samples that allow for both effectiveness and cost effectiveness to be determined.
 The literature is largely a maternal literature with many trials exclusively involving mothers, or large proportions of their samples being mothers.
 As such, the evidence for interventions for fathers is limited.
 This is a concern given that the review of evidence of the impact of parental substance misuse presented in the first part of this report highlights that there is evidence for harm to the child from both mothers' and father's substance misuse, and that the presence of two parents who use substances is a particular risk for children.
 Moreover, the current intervention literature is entirely focused on dependent substance misusing parents.
 Given the extensive harms to both the parent and child from dependent levels of use, this is an important area for future research.
-However, a series of guidance documents have stressed the importance of intervening early to address parental risk factors [30, 32, 33].
+However, a series of guidance documents have stressed the importance of intervening early to address parental risk factors [27, 29, 30].
 Given the current absence of evidence for interventions to reduce hazardous and harmful substance misuse by parents, no recommendation can be made on how best to respond to this important public health and safeguarding priority.